merenlab/merenlab.org/_posts/anvio/2019-11-25-visualizing-coverages.md

 ## Conventional way to visualizing coverages

-Before jumping into the new programs in anvi'o, `anvi-inspect` and [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages), let's go through the tried and true approach of visualizing coverage plots once you've opened the anvi'o interface.
-This introduction will give you a better idea of the utility of `anvi-inspect` and [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages).
+Before jumping into the new programs in anvi'o, `anvi-inspect` and `anvi-script-visualize-split-coverages`, let's go through the tried and true approach of visualizing coverage plots once you've opened the anvi'o interface.
+This introduction will give you a better idea of the utility of `anvi-inspect` and `anvi-script-visualize-split-coverages`.
 If you're comfortable with inspecting contigs from the interface, feel free to skip this section.

 If you run this command,